FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    Similar relationships are required for wetted perimeter and top width.
    There is a limit of two channel geometry relationships per channel element.
-   A second geometry relationship may be useful if there is a significant change in the cross section (e.g. an island).
+   A second geometry relationship may be useful if there is a significant change in the cross-section (e.g. an island).
    If two power relationships are used to represent a natural cross-section, then the maximum depth (EXCDEP) to which the first relationship applies must be specified.